-Figure 120.
+Figure 98.
 Removing a power supply unit blank

-Replace the PSU or PSU blank.
+Replace the PSU blank or install the PSU.

 Installing a power supply unit blank

 - 1. Follow the safety guidelines listed in the Safety instructions. - (i) NOTE: Install the power supply unit (PSU) blank only in the second PSU bay. - 2.
 Remove the PSU.